Frequently Asked Questions

 What is the Nardagani Reading Program?

-Nardagani is based on Japan’s reading system called Hiragana.
+Nardagani is inspired by Japan’s reading system called Hiragana.
 Japan has one of the highest literacy rates in the world.
 The founder of our program learned to read Japanese in a week when she lived there.
 She has since adapted this system for English.
 Both Hiragana and Nardagani use symbols to help students learn to read quickly and easily.
-The Hiragana method uses 44 symbols.
+The Hiragana method uses 46 symbols.
 The Nardagani method uses only 12 simple symbols.
-Nardagani students learn to read in six to eight one-hour lessons.

 How does it work?